-The OCDSB currently uses the IEP Online (IOL) platform to support the creation, development, and record maintenance related to the IPRC process.
-It is recommended that the school team contact parents/guardians for a preliminary discussion prior to an IPRC meeting, to ensure they understand the process, their rights related to the process, review any results that have been gathered to inform the process, explain any recommendations that will be made by the school team, and answer any questions they may have prior to the IPRC meeting.
-It is also important for administrators to be mindful and consider the required communication needs of the family and ensure that appropriate translation or interpretation services are provided when required.
+It is recommended that the school team contact parents/caregivers for a preliminary discussion prior to an IPRC meeting, to:

+- ensure they understand the process; - their rights related to the process; - review any results that have been gathered to inform the process; - explain any recommendations that will be made by the school team; and - answer any questions they may have prior to the IPRC meeting.

+Administrators must be mindful and consider the required communication needs of the family and ensure that appropriate translation or interpretation services are provided when required.

-At least 10 calendar days in advance of an IPRC meeting, the principal will provide written notification of the meeting and an invitation to the parents/guardians to attend.
-This letter notifies parents/guardians of the date, time, location of the meeting, and it will prompt them to indicate if they will be in attendance.
+At least 10 calendar days in advance of an IPRC meeting, the principal will provide written notification of the meeting and an invitation to the parents/caregivers to attend.
+This letter notifies parents/caregivers of the date, time, location of the meeting, and it will prompt them to indicate if they will be in attendance.

-For initial IPRCs the OCDSB Identification, Placement and Review Parent Guide will be provided to the parent(s)/guardian(s).
+For initial IPRCs the OCDSB Identification, Placement and Review Parent Guide will be provided to the parent(s)/caregiver(s).
 A copy is available on the OCDSB website.
 It is expected that principals will send out this guide to accompany the notification of the initial IPRC meeting form.